matthewphamilton/r4dev/content/en/docs/Getting-started/Concepts/_index.md

 linkTitle: "Concepts"
 weight: 22
 description: >
-  A number of concepts that are helpful to understand when using ready4.
+  A number of concepts are helpful to understand prior to using ready4.
 ---

 ## Computational Modelling Project